 We defined four scenarios to address which marketing channel development can play a more impactful role in minimizing waste within the leafy vegetable supply chain.
-These scenarios are maintaining the current condition, development processing of industries, of development direct marketing, development of traditional marketing.
+These scenarios are maintaining the current condition, development of processing industries, of direct marketing, development and development of traditional marketing.
 At this stage, by directing the flow of distribution of leafy vegetables in each of the marketing channels, their potential to reduce the amount of waste in the supply chain of leafy vegetables documented.
-Policy scenarios simulated based on the conditions in Table 2.
+Policy scenarios was were